The International Human Cadaver Prosection Program aims to:

 - Foster professionalism, lifelong-learning, leadership, teamwork and respect for cadaver donors, donor’s families and clinical patients

-- Prepare high-quality prosected anatomical materials and radiographs for use by first-year medical students
+- Prepare high-quality prosected anatomical materials and radiographs for research and education

-Participants in the International Human Cadaver Prosection Program constitute a diverse population of undergraduate students, graduate students, medical students, allied health care professionals, physicians, basic scientists and others from northwest Indiana and throughout the world.
-The maximum number of candidates admitted to the program is 45.
-Upon successful completion of this program, each prosector receives a Certificate of Completion and Letter.
+Participants in the International Human Cadaver Prosection Program constitute a diverse population of undergraduate students, graduate students, medical students, allied health care professionals, physicians, basic scientists and others from Northwest Indiana and throughout the world.
+The maximum number of candidates admitted to the program is 55.
+Upon successful completion of this program, each prosector receives a Certificate of Completion and letter.

-To participate in the program, candidates must submit an application that includes a written statement describing the purpose for participation, and an Intention Form to indicate preferences for attendance.
+To participate in the program, candidates must submit an application that includes a written statement describing the purpose for participation.
 Prior to acceptance into the program, applicants may interview with the course director and learn about the strict guidelines and rules set by the Anatomical Education/Gift Society.

 For additional application details, refer to the application instructions.
-Note that applicants must submit supplemental forms, including a Release for Media and Photography and a Letter of Commitment, prior to participation in the program.
+Note that applicants must submit supplemental forms, including a Release for Media and Photography, a Letter of Commitment and Attendee Intentions Form prior to participation in the program.